-Figure 3.8: Osprey backpacks are known for their durability.
-The company has a special design and quality control centre, and Osprey's salespeople annually take a "canyon testing" trip to see how well the company's products perform. "break" by melanie Innis, CC might not have thought about the weight or durability of the backpack you want to buy.
+Companies want to convince you that the evaluative criteria you are considering reflect the strengths of their products.
+For example, you might not have thought about the weight or durability of the backpack you want to buy.
 However, a backpack manufacturer such as Osprey might remind you through magazine ads, packaging information, and its Web site that you should pay attention to these features-features that happen to be key selling points of its backpacks.
 Automobile manufacturers may have similar models, so don't be afraid to add criteria to help you evaluate cars in your consideration set.